scg-unibe-ch/ese2016-team3/documentation/QuestionList.md

 > A user can search for properties for sale similarly to the search form for properties for rent

+- Is this a seperate function or is it a choice in the existing search?
+- If in existing search, do you just check a new box saying "for sale" or "for rent"?
+Should you be able to look for both at once?
+- Or should there be two search buttons, one for sale and one for rent?
+Dropdown menu from search button?
+- How similar is similar?
+Are all the other criterias the same, just with total price instead of monthly rent?
+- If there are other criterias, what are they?

 ### Requirement 3

 > A user can create search alerts which notify him about new ads corresponding the search criteria.